dragoncoder047/tinobsy/README.md

 When a fresh object is returned from `tinobsy::vm::allocate()`, its internal reference count is set to 1, corresponding to the C++ pointer it is assigned to.

-`tinobsy::object::incref()` and `tinobsy::object::decref()` take care of changing the reference count, and additionally, if an object's reference count ever reaches 0, the object is immediately freed (and reference counts updated recursively).
+`tinobsy::object::incref()` and `tinobsy::object::decref()` take care of changing the reference count, and additionally, if an object's reference count ever reaches 0, the object is immediately deleted (and reference counts updated recursively).

 To simplify the need to update reference counts on every assignment, `tinobsy.hpp` provides a macro `SET(x, y)`, which takes the place of `x = y` to additionally maintain proper reference counts, as well as `UNSET(x)` which is the same as `SET(x, NULL)` except the compiler won't complain about calling a method on NULL.